This article was written before the CFPB's final release of Regulation F. Therefore, the content of the article may no longer be accurate.

-The CFPB has also weighed in on how identifying “red flags” that indicate a need for further verification of the accuracy of a debt.
-The CFPB issued proposed rules regarding what investigations/documentation will be required when “red flags” exist that might indicate identity theft.
-Keep in mind that while the CFPB has publicized these possible new debt collection rules, these are not the final rules.
-In fact, the CFPB must put proposed rules out for comment initially, which the CFPB has not done with these new debt collection rules.
-If the CFPB does put proposed rules out for comment, the CFPB will have to review all comments and address the comments.
-And even if the CFPB did that, and then issued the rules officially, the U.S. Legislature could decide to reject the rules, like it did with the arbitration rules which were issued and recently rejected.
+The CFPB has also weighed in on how identifying "red flags" that indicate a need for further verification of the accuracy of a debt.
+In July 2016 the CFPB issued proposed rules regarding what investigations/documentation will be required when "red flags" exist that might indicate identity theft.
+Keep in mind that while the CFPB has publicized these proposals, they are not final and currently have no effect.

-Although the CFPB red flag rules are not in effect, and may never be in effect, Coleman feels they are helpful to agencies in understanding and identifying red flags within the industry, and knowing how they can be addressed.
-Here’s a look at what the CFPB released as proposed rules regarding the red flags and verification in collections:
+Nonetheless, Coleman feels they are helpful to agencies in understanding and identifying red flags within the industry and knowing how they can be addressed.
+Here’s a look at what the CFPB released regarding the red flags and verification in collections:

 Warning Signs of Identity Theft